Milan: Transport

 Milan is one of the key transport nodes of Italy and southern Europe.
 Its central railway station is Italy's second, after Rome Termini railway station, and Europe's eighth busiest.
 The Malpensa, Linate and Orio al Serio airports serve the Greater Milan, the largest metropolitan area in Italy.

-Azienda Trasporti Milanesi (ATM) is the Milanese municipal transport company; it operates 5 metro lines, 18 tram lines, 131 bus lines, 4 trolleybus lines and 1 people mover line, carrying about 776 million passengers in 2018.
+Azienda Trasporti Milanesi (ATM) is the Milanese municipal transport company; it operates five metro lines, 18 tram lines, 131 bus lines, four trolleybus lines and one people mover line, carrying about 776 million passengers in 2018.
 Overall the network covers nearly 1500 km reaching 46 municipalities.
-Besides public transport, ATM manages the interchange parking lots and other transport services including bike sharing and carsharing systems.
+Besides public transport, ATM manages the interchange parking lots and other transport services, including bike sharing and carsharing systems.

 Rail

 Underground

 Milan Metro is the largest rapid transit system in Italy in terms of length, number of stations and ridership; and the fifth longest in the European Union and the eighth in the Europe.

 The Milan Metro is the rapid transit system serving the city and surrounding municipalities.
-The network consists of 5 lines (M1, M2, M3, M4 and M5), with a total network length of 112 km, and a total of 125 stations, mostly underground.
+The network consists of five lines (M1, M2, M3, M4 and M5), with a total network length of 112 km, and a total of 125 stations, mostly underground.
 It has a daily ridership of 1.15 million, the largest in Italy as well as one of the largest in Europe.

 The architectural project of the Milan Metro, created by Franco Albini and Franca Helg, and the signs, designed by Bob Noorda, received the Compasso d'Oro award in 1964.
-Within the European Union it is the seventh-largest network in terms of kilometres.
+In the European Union, it is the seventh-largest network in terms of kilometres.